rickfarmer/tether/README.md

 	int proxy(int start) {
 		char *proxy_port = PORT;

 That's it!
-You have a simple way to rapidly use, or develop and test the teher proxy code from your OS X or Linux command line and revert it back for use a native C library that you can include in your Android or iOS apps.
+You have a simple way to rapidly use, or develop and test the tether proxy code from your OS X or Linux command line and revert it back for use as a native C library that you can include in your Android or iOS apps.

 ###To compile and run for OS X/Linux use: